 Run SQL Processors¶

-To see the SQL processors in action, the following LSQLs can be executed against the example topics:
+In order to see the SQL processors in action, the following Lenses SQL commands can be executed against the example topics:

 SET autocreate = true; INSERT INTO position_reports_Accurate SELECT * FROM `sea_vessel_position_reports` WHERE Accuracy IS true